Search Result Snippets

 I started off this post with a mention that Google may sometimes change titles or snippets for pages in search results when they believed that doing so might result in more clicks through to a page when it’s shown in search results.
 We will get to that in the next post or two.
 What’s important here is that Google does have a process in place to decide where it might take text from when it shows a snippet that isn’t from the meta description on a page.

-Google might choose a snippet from the paragraphs weighted from the top of a page, if the search results pages returned for the query tend to be pages that that include abstracts and meta data such as an author’s name, a publisher’s name, and so on.
+Google might choose a snippet from the paragraphs weighted from the top of a page if the search results pages returned for the query tend to be pages that that include abstracts and metadata such as an author’s name, a publisher’s name, and so on.
 This could be true on a query for the name of a scholar, for instance.

-Google might choose a snippet starting from paragraphs at the bottom of the page, if the search results pages returned for the query are pages that often end with conclusions.
+Google might choose a snippet starting from paragraphs at the bottom of the page if the search results pages returned for the query are pages that often end with conclusions.

 Other signals, such as the lengths of paragraphs, amount of punctuation, bold and italics, and more can also influence the choice Google makes.

 The snippet for a page in search results may determine whether or not someone might click through from a search results page.
 If you rank highly with a page, but no one chooses your page from search results, that would be sad.